microsoft/Quantum/samples/algorithms/database-search/README.md

 # Database Search Sample

 This sample walks through Grover's search algorithm.
 Oracles implementing the database are explicitly constructed together with all steps of the algorithm.

-This features two examples -- the first implements the steps of Grover's algorithm manually.
-The second applies amplitude amplification functions in the canon to automate many steps of the implementation.
+This sample features three examples:

+1. A search made by not using any Grover iterations, equivalent to a random classical search.
+2. A quantum search using manually implemented Grover iterations to amplify the marked element.
+3. A quantum search using operations from the Q# standard library to amplify multiple marked elements.

 ## Prerequisites